-The Institute for Virtual Enterprise continues to profess the benefits of Virtual Enterprise methodology.
+The Institute for Virtual Enterprise will continue to profess the benefits of Virtual Enterprise methodology.
 IVE's successes are clear that VE methodology works.
-From awards, to research, to faculty development, to adult education and at-risk students, to the creation of well-prepared entrepreneurship students; Virtual Enterprise is truly a transformative teaching methodology.
+From funding, to awards, to research, to faculty development, to leadership and social entrepreneurship endeavors, to adult education and at-risk students, to the creation of well-prepared business students; Virtual Enterprise is truly a transformative teaching methodology.